 The causes of maternal death in childbirth tend to mirror those worldwide – hemorrhaging (both antepartum and postpartum), preeclampsia and assorted disorders, and heart trouble.
 More specifically, placenta previa is the most common type of hemorrhaging that turns fatal for mothers.
 It is defined as an instance when the placenta abnormally implants and shifts so that it wholly or partially covers the opening in the mother’s cervix; it can lead to severe bleeding and may require a cesarean section to ensure safe delivery.
 It is important to note that the rate of all of these problems does increase in women of color, proportionately to the rise in overall maternal deaths, which suggests that the quality of care they receive may be subpar in some respects.
 And all of the problems listed previously can, in certain situations, be attributable to medical negligence.

-If you or a loved one has suffered a loss of this nature, the attorneys at Meinhart, Smith & Manning, PLLC can help.
+If you or a loved one has suffered a loss of this nature, the Louisville wrongful death attorneys at Meinhart, Smith & Manning, PLLC can help.
 We have years of experience in matters of wrongful death and personal injury, and we will put it to work for you.
 Contact our Louisville office today for a free consultation.